cmendible/cmendible.github.io/_posts/2016-04-06-export-azure-resource-groups-templates.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/04/ExportAzureRmResourceGroup.png
+description: Export Azure Resource Groups Templates
 categories:
   - Azure
   - DevOps
   - dotNet
-tags:
-  - ARM
-  - ARM Templates
+tags: ARM Templates Export PowerShell
-  - Export
-  - PowerShell
 ---
 One of the great things about <a href="https://azure.microsoft.com/" target="_blank">Azure</a> is the possibility to **<a href="https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates/" target="_blank">Export Azure Resource Groups Templates</a>**.
 Each template is a json file containing the exact configuration of the services you've provisioned in a <a href="https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/" target="_blank">Resource Group</a>.